standardholdingsllc/algobet/ARCHITECTURE.md

    - Prefers validated snapshots.
    - Falls back to live fetches if snapshots are stale or missing (with warnings so ops can address the worker).
 3. Logs per-platform counts and warns when a snapshot is empty.
+   - Config + filter summaries, per-platform execution-window breakdowns, cross-platform candidate counts, and arbitrage scan stats are all emitted with `[BotConfig]`, `[MarketFilter]`, and `[ArbMatch]` tags so “Tracking 0 markets” situations can be diagnosed without digging into code.
 4. Flows markets into `HotMarketTracker`, removes expired entries, and runs the two-stage arbitrage search (tracked combinations first, general cross-scan second).
 5. Deduplicates opportunities, records scan metrics in `AdaptiveScanner`, and executes up to five best trades (simulation mode respects all logging but skips execution).
 6. Writes detailed opportunity logs, bets, and arbitrage groups back into KV.